guertinlab/meds5420/README.md

 February 27: UCSC Genome Browser (Homework 3 assigned)

-March 1
-ChIP-seq Analysis: calling peaks
+March 1: ChIP-seq Analysis: calling peaks

-6
-ChIP-seq Analysis: gene proximity
+March 6: ChIP-seq Analysis: gene proximity

-8
-ChIP-seq Analysis: motif analysis (Homework 3 due)
+March 8: ChIP-seq Analysis: motif analysis (Homework 3 due)

-20
-ChIP-seq Analysis: motif analysis continued
+March 20: ChIP-seq Analysis: motif analysis continued

-22
-ChIP-seq Analysis: catching up
+March 22: ChIP-seq Analysis: catching up

-27
-Introduction to R
+March 27: Introduction to R

-29
-Plotting in R continued
+March 29: Plotting in R continued

-April 3
-Writing functions in R
+April 3: Writing functions in R

-5
-Overview of RNA-seq lecture
+April 5: Overview of RNA-seq lecture

-10
-RNA-seq Analysis: alignment (Homework 4 assigned)
+April 10: RNA-seq Analysis: alignment (Homework 4 assigned)

-12
-RNA-seq Analysis: differential expression
+April 12: RNA-seq Analysis: differential expression

-17
-RNA-seq Analysis: gene set enrichment analysis
+April 17: RNA-seq Analysis: gene set enrichment analysis

-19
-RNA-seq Analysis: continued (Homework 4 due)
+April 19: RNA-seq Analysis: continued (Homework 4 due)

-24
-RNA-seq Analysis: continued
+April 24: RNA-seq Analysis: continued

-26
-RNA-seq Analysis: continued
+April 26: RNA-seq Analysis: continued

 # Resources for Students Experiencing Distress
 The University of Connecticut is committed to supporting students in their mental health, their psychological and social well-being, and their connection to their academic experience and overall wellness.
 The university believes that academic, personal, and professional development can flourish only when each member of our community is assured equitable access to mental health services.
 The university aims to make access to mental health attainable while fostering a community reflecting equity and diversity and understands that good mental health may lead to personal and professional growth, greater self-awareness, increased social engagement, enhanced academic success, and campus and community involvement.
 Students experiencing personal difficulties during the course may utilize the following services.
 Please familiarize yourself with these offices and the services they provide.